pablolongan/pablolongan.github.io/_posts/2026-05-03-Example_Post.md

 ## Scientific Evidence and Real-World Impact

-I explored the **PubMed** database to understand the real impact of this technology.
-A key study by **Barker et al. (2023)** highlights the importance of interoperability in these cloud ecosystems.

-> "The ability to automatically download clinical data through cloud-based APIs represents a paradigm shift in patient empowerment."
+To validate the impact of this cloud application, I consulted the **PubMed** database.
+A highly relevant study by **Tamar Sharon (2021)** examines how Apple's ecosystem is changing clinical research.

+> "ResearchKit and HealthKit are central to a 'go-to-market' strategy for health research that shifts data collection to the cloud, allowing for continuous monitoring outside clinical settings."

-Because the data is hosted and processed in the cloud, significant breakthroughs have been made in several fields:
+Because the data is processed in the cloud, significant breakthroughs have been made in:
-* **Parkinson’s Disease:** Measuring tremors and gait through the watch's accelerometer.
+* **Parkinson’s Disease:** Using the "mPower" study to track symptoms via cloud-synced sensors.
-* **Cardiology:** Detecting atrial fibrillation via heart rate sensors using massive datasets.
-* **Autism:** Using the front-facing camera and cloud-based AI to analyze emotional responses in children.
+* **Cardiology:** The Apple Heart Study, which used cloud data to detect atrial fibrillation in over 400,000 users.

 ## Conclusion

-Cloud computing in biomedicine is about more than just "storing files"—it is about the **ability to process Big Data in real-time**.
-Tools like ResearchKit prove that the future of medicine is mobile, connected, and, above all, cloud-resident.
+Cloud computing in biomedicine is about the **ability to process Big Data in real-time**.
+Tools like ResearchKit prove that the future of medicine is mobile, connected, and cloud-resident.

 ---

 ### References

+* **Sharon, T. (2021).** *Tactical engagements with Apple’s ResearchKit and the emerging ecosystem of digital health.* **PubMed (PMID): 33434101**.
+[View on PubMed](https://pubmed.ncbi.nlm.nih.gov/33434101/)
-* Barker, W., et al. (2023). *Investigating the Interoperable Health App Ecosystem*.
-PMC10148309.
-[View on PubMed]([https://pubmed.ncbi.nlm.nih.gov/37162981/](https://pmc.ncbi.nlm.nih.gov/articles/PMC10148309/))
+* **Barker, W., et al. (2023).** *Investigating the Interoperable Health App Ecosystem.* **PMC (Full Text): PMC10148309**.
+[View on PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10148309/)
-* Sharon, T. (2021). *Tactical engagements with Apple’s ResearchKit*.
-Taylor & Francis.
-* Apple Inc. (2023). *Privacy and ResearchKit Data White Paper*.